jkguzzo/comp423-course-notes/docs/tutorials/go-setup.md

 Next, install the **Dev Containers** extension for VSCode.

 Then, create a ```.devcontainer``` directory in the root of your project with the following file inside of this "hidden" configuration directory:
+**Explain what hidden directories are for some new users, and that the '.' before the name of the directory makes it a hidden one**

 ```
 .devcontainer/devcontainer.json